 One of the principal open problems in this area is Kitaoka's conjecture: \textit{There are only finitely many totally real number fields $ K $ having a ternary universal form.} The conjecture was proved by Kala and Yatsyna \cite{KY} for fields of an arbitrary but fixed degree $ d $.

 For a more comprehensive account of the theory of universal quadratic forms, especially over number fields, we refer the reader to the survey article \cite{Ka2}.

 In the same vein, one can study Hermitian forms over imaginary quadratic fields.
 We call a positive definite Hermitian form over an imaginary quadratic field \emph{$\Z$-universal} if it represents every $ n \in \Z_{\geq 1} $.
-Earnest and Khosravani \cite{EK} proved that universal binary Hermitian forms exist over $ K $ for only finitely many $ m $, and identified all such forms in the case when $ K $ has class number $1$.
+Earnest and Khosravani \cite{EK} proved that universal binary Hermitian forms exist over $ K =\Q(\sqrt{m}) $ for only finitely many $ m $, and identified all such forms in the case when $ K $ has class number $1$.
 B. M. Kim, J. Y. Kim, and P.-S. Park \cite{KKP} proved an analogy of the 15-Theorem for Hermitian quadratic forms: \textit{If a positive definite Hermitian form $ H $ represents $1$, $2$, $3$, $5$, $6$, $7$, $10$, $13$, $14$, and $15$, then $ H $ is universal.} They also completely determined the minimal rank of a positive Hermitian form over all imaginary quadratic fields.

-The object of study of our paper are generalized quadratic forms introduced recently by Browning, Pierce, and Schindler \cite[Definition~1.1]{BPS}.
+Our paper concerns generalized quadratic forms introduced recently by Browning, Pierce, and Schindler \cite[Definition~1.1]{BPS}.
 They can be defined for an arbitrary Galois extension $ K $ of $ \Q $ but we will consider them only over quadratic fields.
 A quadratic field $ K = \Q(\sqrt{D}) $ has two $ \Q $-automorphisms: the identity and the conjugation map

 Informally speaking, a generalized quadratic form may contain also the conjugates of the variables.
 For example,

 is a generalized quadratic form (and we will show later that it represents every $ a \in \Z_{\geq 1} $ over $ \Q(\sqrt{2}) $).
 Thus, the concept generalizes both quadratic and Hermitian forms.